The History of 7 Tennyson Road, Bath, Somerset

 Henry William COLEMAN & Minnie Angela BEDFORD

 William Henry COLEMAN, a Tailor’s Manager, was born in 1880 in Hoxton, Middlesex and was the third of seven children born to William Henry COLEMAN (a Tailor’s Cutter) and Elizabeth GOUGH (a Tailoress).
-The family moved around a bit as his parents were from Bristol, where they had their first child, then they moved to London where they had two more children, and then onto Walsall in Staffordshire where the last four children were born.
+The family moved around a bit as his parents were from Bristol, where they had their first child, then they moved to London, where they had two more children, and then onto Walsall in Staffordshire, where the last four children were born.

-Minnie Angela BEDFORD was born in 1874 in Wolverhampton, Staffordshire and the first of six children born to parents Worthy BEDFORD and Ada Emily BEDFORD (1st cousins).
+Minnie Angela BEDFORD was born in 1874 in Wolverhampton, Staffordshire and was the first of six children born to parents Worthy BEDFORD and Ada Emily BEDFORD (1st cousins).
 Worthy was a farmer, maltster and licensed victualler, as was his father before him.
-Both Worthy and Ada were from Marshfield, Gloucestershire and only Ada was born in Staffordshire.
+Both Worthy and Ada were from Marshfield, Gloucestershire, and only Ada was born in Staffordshire.
 Their second child was born in Bristol, and the last four in Swainswick, Somerset.
 But this is the least of the stories to piece together!

 In 1870, I found a newspaper article mentioning Worthy Bedford as taking part in a 60-yard race around Marshfield, which attracted quite a crowd.
 He was described as “weight 22 stone“.

 In 1871, Worthy’s eldest son was living with an uncle (Worthy’s brother), and his daughter was living with an aunt (Worthy’s sister).
-His other two sons were living with him (who stated to still be married) and they were all living with Worthy’s mother.
-Amongst the household was his cousin Ada, age 24, with whom he then started a relationship with (their first child, Minnie, born in 1874).
+His other two sons were living with him (who stated to still be married), and they were all living with Worthy’s mother.
+Amongst the household was his cousin Ada, age 24, with whom he then started a relationship (their first child, Minnie, born in 1874).

-In 1891 Worthy was running the Railway Inn in Avon Buildings on Lower Bristol Road, Twerton.
-Worthy and Ada didn’t get married until 28th May 1895 (their eldest daughter Minnie was 21 by then), and he states to be a widower at this point.
-Four days later he died (1st Jun), aged 62.
+In 1891, Worthy was running the Railway Inn in Avon Buildings on Lower Bristol Road, Twerton.
+Worthy and Ada didn’t get married until 28th May 1895 (their eldest daughter, Minnie, was 21 by then), and he states to be a widower at this point.
+Four days later, he died (1st Jun), aged 62.
 On his death, his wife Ada took over the Railway Inn briefly until her death in 1900, and then their son Ernest ran it until 1906.

 William and Minnie married on 12th Dec 1900 in Twerton, Bath.
-In 1901 The couple were living with Minnie’s brother at 13 Avon Buildings, Twerton.
+In 1901, the couple were living with Minnie’s brother at 13 Avon Buildings, Twerton.
 William’s youngest sister, another Minnie, was also living with them.

 They had five children: